Subversa85/hello-world/README.md

 Hi!

-It's time for skills to pay the bills :)
+Willing to learn programming.
+Mainly as a hobby, but who knows! :)